euronion/trace/README.md

     + special column 'scale_costs_based_on': This is an extension on the csv file.
 It specifies to which bus/energy carrier the costs for this link in the cost data refers to.
 Values of this column are either 'bus0','bus1' or 'n/a' if no cost entry for this link exists because it is irrelevant.
-* 'ships.csv' : Own extension for shipping based on PyPSA components
-    + Contains properties of different types of ships
-    + Data there must match the ship types in the cost database
-    + for more details, see the 'Special case: Shipping' below
 * Naming conventions
     + Trailing "(exp)" or "(imp)" are ignored during building of the network in bus/link/store names)
     + Also ignored are leading descriptors in the same braket, e.g. "(charging, exp)" or "(What do you hear?, imp")